jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 60 Failure or refusal to permit blood specimen to be taken or to undergo compulsory impairment test
 (1) A person commits an offence if the person—
   (a) fails or refuses to permit a blood specimen to be taken after having been required to do so under section 72 by an enforcement officer; or
-  (b) fails or refuses to permit a blood specimen to be taken without delay after having been requested to do so under section 72 by a medical practitioner or medical officer; or
+  (b) fails or refuses to permit a blood specimen to be taken without delay after having been requested to do so under section 72 by a health practitioner or medical officer; or
-  (c) is a person from whom a medical practitioner or medical officer may take a blood specimen under section 73 and refuses or fails to permit such a person to take a blood specimen; or
+  (c) is a person from whom a health practitioner or medical officer may take a blood specimen under section 73 and refuses or fails to permit such a person to take a blood specimen; or
   (d) fails or refuses to undergo a compulsory impairment test under section 71A.
 (2) If a person is convicted of a first or second offence against subsection (1),— (a) the maximum penalty is imprisonment for a term not exceeding 3 months or a fine not exceeding $4,500; and